sahiga/developer.box.com/guides/uploads/chunked/folder.md

 After the new directory is created, it uploads all files within the directory making sure to use all available Box features to make the uploads successful.

-Using the [preflight][preflight] API the files are checked for conflicts and size restrictions before they are uploaded.
+Using the [Preflight][preflight] API the files are checked for conflicts and size restrictions before they are uploaded.
 If a naming conflict is found, the script instead uploads a new version of that file.